Life insurance

 What if I'm planning to stay home with the baby?

-You’ll usually hear that life insurance is designed to replace the income one partner contributes to the household.
+You’ll often hear that life insurance is designed to replace the income one partner contributes to the household.
 A more accurate explanation is that life insurance covers the monetary value you contribute, which doesn’t always come in the form of a paycheck.

 Should both parents look for life insurance even though only one of us is pregnant?